 Over 2 years, he recorded Long Division, only once picking up a guitar.
 It was a rewarding but painfully slow process.
 Further frustrated by a lack of willing participants to form a band over the next 3 years, Keith eventually sold most of the gear.
 Remembering the instant feedback from playing a real instrument, he decided that his next musical foray would involve his old guitar.
 But, that would take another 12 years.

 Going Back to My Roots

 Meanwhile, Keith moved back across the Pennines to the North West, to South Manchester.
 He heard about a group being set up in Stockport, for more mature musicians looking to play together.
 He now directs Stockport Music in Sheds at its weekly sessions in Heaton Moor, and plays guitar.

 After a year of playing catch-up on guitar, Keith has started to toy with the idea of writing and recording music again.
 He’s also thinking of forming a band, but has no definite plans for what sort of music it might make.
-Get in touch, if you’d like to collaborate.
+Get in touch with Keith, if you’d like to collaborate.